Roger Clarke's Web-Site

 The concept of 'automation' is concerned with the performance of a predetermined procedure, or response in predetermined ways to alternative stimuli.
 It is observable in humans, e.g. under hypnosis, and is designed-into many kinds of artefacts.
 The rather different notion of 'autonomy' means, in humans, the capacity for independent decision and action.
 Further, in some contexts, it also encompasses a claim to the right to exercise that capacity.
 It is associated with the notions of consciousness, sentience, self-awareness, free will and self-determination.

-As a result of this increase in artefact autonomy, humanity is in the process of delegating not to humans, but to human inventions.
-This gives rise to uncertainties whose nature is distinctly different from prior and well-trodden paths of human and organisational practices.
+As a result of emergent artefact autonomy, humanity is in the process of delegating not to humans, but to human inventions.
+This gives rise to uncertainties whose nature is distinctly different from prior and well-trodden paths of human and organisational practice.
 A further relevant factor is that autonomous artefacts have a high likelihood of stimulating repugnance among a proportion of the public, and hence giving rise to luddite behaviour.

 In humans, autonomy is best approached as a layered phenomenon.
 Each of us performs many actions in a subliminal manner.
 For example, our eye and ear receptors function without us ever being particularly aware of them, and several layers of our neural systems process the signals in order to offer us cognition, that is to say awareness and understanding, of the world around us.

 A layered approach is applicable to artefacts as well.
 Aircraft generally, including drones, may have layers of behaviour that occur autonomously, without pilot action or even awareness.
 Maintenance of the aircraft's 'attitude' (orientation to the gravity-relative vertical and horizontal), and angle to the wind-direction, may, from the pilot's viewpoint, simply happen.
 At a higher level of delegation, the aircraft may adjust the aircraft's flight controls in order to sustain progress towards a human-pre-determined or human-amended destination, or in the case of rotorcraft, to maintain the vehicle's location relative to the earth's surface.
 A higher-order autonomous function is inflight manoeuvring to avoid collisions.
-At a yet higher level, some aircraft can perform take-off and/or landing autonomously.
-To date, high-order activities that are seldom if ever autonomous include decisions about when to take off and land, the mission objective, and determination of the destination.
+At a yet higher level, some aircraft can perform take-off and/or landing autonomously, and some drones that lose contact with their pilot can decide when and where to land.
+To date, high-order activities that are seldom if ever autonomous include decisions about the mission objective and when to take off, and adjustments to the objective and destination.

 Function of the Artefact